 New Zealand Wines

 The beginnings of the New Zealand wine industry date back to the first European missionaries.
 The Reverend Samuel Marsden planted the first grapevines in New Zealand in the Bay of Islands in 1819.
 Our climate and terrain is perfect for producing wine, especially in regions with hot days and cool nights.
 New Zealand pinot noir and sauvignon blanc wines in particular are well-recognised globally, but you’ll find award-winning examples of every variety around the country.

 The main wine-producing regions in New Zealand are Northland (from the Bay of Islands to Matakana), Auckland (including West Auckland and Waiheke Island), Hawke’s Bay, Gisborne, Martinborough, Marlborough, Canterbury and Central Otago.

-Visiting a New Zealand vineyard is a must-do during your stay – not just for the opportunity to taste delicious wines, but also because they are usually located in stunningly beautiful locations!
+Visiting a New Zealand vineyard is a must-do during your stay.
+Not only will you have the opportunity to taste delicious wines, but they are usually located in stunningly beautiful spots!
 Most New Zealand wineries are open for tasting and also offer fine dining restaurants.
 There are a range of wine tours available in these areas.

 As well as award-winning wine, New Zealand is known for good quality beer.
-Beer was the tipple of choice for early pioneers working in the gold fields or logging industries and New Zealand’s oldest breweries have been going strong ever since.
-Large-scale New Zealand beers like Steinlager, Monteith’s, Speight’s and Tui are available in pubs and hotels wherever you look, but the craft beer movement is also growing steadily with boutique micro-breweries around the country.
+Beer was the tipple of choice for pioneers working in the gold fields or logging industries.
+New Zealand’s oldest breweries date back to those early days and they’ve been going strong ever since.
+Large-scale New Zealand beers like Steinlager, Monteith’s, Speight’s and Tui are available in pubs and hotels wherever you look.
+However, the craft beer movement is also growing steadily, with boutique micro-breweries popping up around the country.